 What to Eat in Antigua

 Antiguans tend to eat the main meal of the day at lunchtime.
 So if you’re looking for local food on a budget, you’ll want to head out at lunchtime.
 You’ll find Caribbean staples such as callaloo soup, roti, pepper pot, rice and peas, and baked chicken.
-You should also try the local sorrel drink – you’ll likely also find it made into icecreams and other things, but as the juice is rather pleasant.
+You should also try the local sorrel drink – you’ll likely also find it made into ice cream and other things, as the juice is rather pleasant.
 Here in Antigua, there are two specific things that you should look out for when it comes to food and Antigua – the Antiguan Black Pineapple and Susie’s Hot Sauce.

 Try an Antigua Black Pineapple